kesyog/hangman/README.md

 ## Status

+The scale is feature-complete.
 Weight measurement works great with the Tindeq mobile app.
-Battery life is guesstimated to be in the range of several months to a couple years.
+Battery life is guesstimated to be in the range of several months to a couple of years depending on usage.

-While the scale is largely feature-complete, there are still a few more things planned:
+There are still a few more software updates planned.
+See the Issues section for the major ones.

-* Battery voltage sampling to allow for graceful low battery shutdown
-* Miscellaneous code cleanup and polish
-* More documentation for anyone wants to follow in my footsteps
-* A bootloader to support device firmware update (DFU) over Bluetooth

 ### Hardware revisions